mako-framework/docs/03_databases/03_orm.md

 		return json_decode($numbers)
 	}

-You can retrieve the value like you normally would:
+You can now retrieve the value like any normal value and it will automatically be JSON-decoded for you.

 	$arrayOfNumbers = $model->numbers;